NectaFi/necta-agents/README.md

 # 🤖 Necta Agents

-An autonomous multi-agent DeFi system for yield optimization and portfolio management, built on Arbitrum.
-Powered by Bun, Hono, Vercel AI SDK, OpenAI, Brahma's ConsoleKit, Safe Smart Account, Supabase, Stakekit Viem, and more.
+NectaFi is an autonomous, multi-agent DeFi system that automates stablecoin yield optimization and portfolio management, built on Base.
+It is powered by Bun, Hono, the Vercel AI SDK, OpenAI, Stakekit, Brahma's ConsoleKit, Safe Smart Account, Supabase, and more.

 ## Overview 📚

+Overview 📚
-Necta Agents is an AI-powered DeFi automation system that:
+Necta Agents is an AI-powered DeFi yield automation system that:

--   Monitors market conditions and wallet status
+-   **Continuously monitors** market conditions and wallet status through **Stakekit APIs**
--   Identifies optimal yield opportunities to maximize returns
+-   **Identifies optimal yield opportunities** to maximize returns using **Stakekit's real-time yield data**
--   Executes transactions securely through Brahma accounts (powered by Safe Smart Account)
+-   **Executes transactions securely** through **Brahma accounts** (powered by **Safe Smart Account**)
--   Operates autonomously with no human intervention required
+-   **Operates autonomously** with no human intervention required

 ## System Architecture 🏗️